 The purpose of the Occupational Safety and Health Act (29 U.S.C.
 651 et seq.) ("the Act" or "the OSH Act") is "to assure so far as possible every working man and woman in the Nation safe and healthful working conditions and to preserve our human resources" (29 U.S.C.
 651(b)).
 To achieve this goal, Congress authorized the Secretary of Labor ("the Secretary") to promulgate standards to protect workers, including the authority "to set mandatory occupational safety and health standards applicable to businesses affecting interstate commerce" (29 U.S.C.
 651(b)(3); see also 29 U.S.C.
-654(a)(2) (requiring employers to comply with OSHA standards), 29 U.S.C.
+654(a)(2) (requiring employers to comply with OSHA standards)), 29 U.S.C.
 655(a) (authorizing summary adoption of existing consensus and established federal standards within two years of the Act's enactment), 29 U.S.C.
 655(b) (authorizing promulgation, modification or revocation of standards pursuant to notice and comment), and 29 U.S.C.
-655(b)(7) (authorizing OSHA to include among a standard's requirements labeling, monitoring, medical testing, and other informationtransmittal provisions)).
+655(b)(7) (authorizing OSHA to include among a standard's requirements labeling, monitoring, medical testing, and other informationtransmittal provisions).
 An occupational safety and health standard is ". . . a standard which requires conditions, or the adoption or use of one or more practices, means, methods, operations, or processes, reasonably necessary or appropriate to provide safe or healthful employment and places of employment" (29 U.S.C.
 652(8)).
 The Secretary may also issue regulations requiring employers to keep records regarding their activities relating to the Act, as well as records of work-related deaths, injuries, and illnesses (29 U.S.C.
 657(c)(1)-(2)).

-Before OSHA may promulgate a health or safety standard, it must find that a standard is reasonably necessary or appropriate within the meaning of section 652(8) of the OSH Act, which OSHA did here in 1978 when it published the first Cotton Dust standard (43 FR 27394).
-The Supreme Court, in its decision on OSHA's benzene standard, interpreted OSHA's obligation under section 652(8) as requiring it to evaluate "whether significant risks are present and can be eliminated or lessened by a change in practices' (Indus.
+Before OSHA may promulgate a health or safety standard, it must find that a standard is reasonably necessary or appropriate within the meaning of section 652(8) of the OSH Act, which OSHA did here in 1976 when it published the Coke Oven Emissions standard (41 FR 46742).
+The Supreme Court, in its decision on OSHA's Benzene standard, interpreted OSHA's obligation under section 652(8) as requiring it to evaluate "whether significant risks are present and can be eliminated or lessened by a change in practices" (Indus.
 Union Dep't, AFL-CIO v.
 Am.
 Petroleum Inst., 448 U.S. 607, 642 (1980) (plurality opinion)).
-OSHA determined that cotton dust presented a significant risk to employees when it first promulgated the standard (43 FR 27350).
+In the 1976 final rule, OSHA determined that coke oven emissions posed a significant risk of cancer to exposed workers (41 FR 46744).
 When, as here, OSHA has previously determined that its standard substantially reduces a significant risk, it is unnecessary for the agency to make additional findings on risk for every provision of that standard (see, e.g., Pub.
 Citizen Health Research Grp. v.
 Tyson, 796 F.2d 1479, 1502 n.16 (D.C.
 Cir.
 1986) (rejecting the argument that OSHA must "find that each and every aspect of its standard eliminates a significant risk")).
 Rather, once OSHA makes a general significant risk finding in support of a standard, the next question is whether a particular requirement is reasonably related to the purpose of the standard as a whole (see Asbestos Info.
 Ass'n/N. Am. v.
 Reich, 117 F.3d 891, 894 (5th Cir.
 1997); Forging Indus.
 Ass'n v.
 Sec'y of Labor, 773 F.2d 1436, 1447 (4th Cir.
 1985); United Steelworkers of Am., AFL-CIO-CLC v.
 Marshall, 647 F.2d 1189, 1237-38 (D.C.
 Cir.
-1980) ("Lead Γ")).
-Therefore, while OSHA is not making a preliminary finding of significant risk for this proposed rule, the agency has made a preliminary determination that the proposed changes are reasonably related to the purpose of the Cotton Dust standard as a whole.
+1980) ("Lead I")).
+Therefore, while OSHA is not making a preliminary finding of significant risk for this proposed rule, the agency has made a preliminary determination that the proposed changes are reasonably related to the purpose of the Coke Oven Emissions standard as a whole.